 - If their genes have trouble processing choline, we could recommend quality protein that provides choline, like wild-caught fish, free-range poultry and eggs, and grass-fed meats.

-- If we find that their genes impact inflammation, we can recommend foods like chili peppers, berries, olives, dark chocolate, brazil nuts, red cabbage, turmeric, rosemary, and holy basil that can reduce inflammation.
+- Suppose we find that their genes impact inflammation.
+In that case, we can recommend foods like chili peppers, berries, olives, dark chocolate, brazil nuts, red cabbage, turmeric, rosemary, and holy basil that can reduce inflammation.

 - Another way to decrease inflammation is to increase exercise, and the genetic test tells us that exercises like swimming and cycling will be perfect for this client.